mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_forward.md

 {% include note.html content='See Objective-C Runtime Programming Guide for more information about `NSInvocation` and forwarding in general.
 Most if not all of it is applicable to MulleObjC' %}

+## Introduction

 One of the "Patterns" of OO programming is composition.
 Basically you add references  to other objects into your object and forward messages to them.
-An example would be this:
+An example of composition would be this:

 ```
 @interface MyOrderedDictionary : NSDictionary